oit-ipbl/image_processing/mediapipe/hands.md

 ```
  - All the obtained landmark information is stored in the variable `results`.
     You can refer to the landmark information of a specific hand as follows.
-    In this example, the coordinate value of landmark #4(thumb) of the 0th hand is obtained.
+    In the following example, the coordinate value of landmark #4(thumb) of the 0th hand is obtained.
 ```python
     results.multi_hand_landmarks[0].landmark[4]
 ```
- - Since the obtained values are expressed in the range of [0.0-1.0], it is necessary to convert them to the coordinates of the image as follows.
+ - Since the obtained values are normalized to [0.0-1.0], it is necessary to convert them to the coordinates of the image as follows.
 ```python
     landmark_x = min(int(landmark.x * image_width), image_width - 1)
     landmark_y = min(int(landmark.y * image_height), image_height - 1)